 Of important note, Crane is also a town of artists.
 Crane has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Crane’s character.

-Crane’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Crane’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In terms of college education, Crane ranks among the least educated cities in the nation, as only 3.81% of people over 25 have a bachelor's degree or advanced degree.